andreixmanu/domino_lineare/README.md

 If you don't feel like playing, you can make the computer play, and see how it solves the puzzle with the given pieces.

+### Up for a challenge?

+In the 'Puzzle' mode you can solve 3+1 difficult puzzles, but be careful: they are not easy at all!
+Only if you beat the three first puzzles you gain access to the fourth and most difficult.

 ---

 ### Toolchain